TheModernRiot/TheModernRiot/README.md

 - 👋 Hi, I’m @TheModernRiot.
 I was a dog roomer for 10 years and took the confusing first steps of learning the *fun and very easy* world of c# and microsft related language such as LINQ, the .NET family, AZURE, ect.
 - 👀 I’m interested in learning to build software for small companies.
 - 💞️ I'm here also to lurk and find projects to help build my coding knowleage.
-- 📫 How to reach me: For all business inquries, feel free to visit my Indeed.
-If you want to look at my current building stack, my stackshare is in my profile.
+- 📫 If you want to look at my current building stack, my stackshare is in my profile.

 <!---
 TheModernRiot/TheModernRiot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.